PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: EXPERIMENTS The code is available at .

-\textbf{Risk.} We recall that we compare two regimes with the CVaR as the risk measure: \textit{(i)} for \Cref{cor:mca-dis} when $\A\!\leq\!m$ with $\A$ defined by classes, \ie, for all $y\in\Y$, we have a subgroup $\S_\a\!=\!\{(\xbf_j,y)\}_{j=1}^{\ma}$, with the reference $\pi$ set to the class ratio, and \textit{(ii)} for \Cref{thm:bound-for-one-example} and \Cref{thm:mhammedi} when $\A\!=\!m$ where each subgroup is a single example, \ie, $\A\!=\!\S\!=\!\{(\xbf_\a,y_\a)\}_{\a=1}^m$ with $\pi$ set to the uniform.
+\textbf{Risk.} We recall that we compare two regimes with the CVaR as the risk measure: \textit{(i)} for \Cref{cor:mca-dis} when $\A\!\leq\!m$ with $\A$ defined by classes, \ie, for all $y\in\Y$, we have a subgroup $\S_\a\!=\!\{(\xbf_j,y)\}_{j=1}^{\ma}$, with the reference $\pi$ set to the class ratio, and \textit{(ii)} for \Cref{thm:bound-for-one-example} and \Cref{thm:mhammedi} when $\A\!=\!m$ where each subgroup is a single example, \ie, $\A\!=\!\S\!=\!\{(\xbf_\a,y_\a)\}_{\a=1}^m$ with $\pi$ set to the uniform distribution.
 The CVaR is computed with bounded cross-entropy of \citet{dziugaite2018data} as the loss, with parameter $\ell_{\text{max}} \!=\!
-4$.
-To solve the maximization problem associated with \Cref{eq:emp-risk}, we use the python library \textit{cvxpylayers} \citep{cvxpylayers2019} that creates differentiable convex optimization layers.
-This layer is built on top of \textit{CVXPY}~\citep{diamond2016cvxpy}; We use the optimizer SCS~\citep{odonoghue2023scs} under the hood, with $\varepsilon\!=\!10^{-5}$ and a maximum of $100,000$ iterations.
+4$ (the loss is rescaled to $[0,1]$ to align with the theoretical assumptions).
+To solve the maximization problem associated with \Cref{eq:emp-risk}, we use the python library \textit{cvxpylayers} \citep{agrawal2019differentiable} that creates differentiable convex optimization layers.
+This layer is built on top of \textit{CVXPY}~\citep{diamond2016cvxpy}; We use the optimizer SCS~\citep{odonoghue2023scs} under the hood, with $\varepsilon\!=\!10^{-5}$ and a maximum of $100000$ iterations.
 In additional experiments, in Appendix~\ref{sec:additional-expe}, we provide results with $\pi$ as the uniform distribution, and for another constrained $f$-entropic risk measure (a constrained version of the EVaR \citet{ahmadi2012entropic}).

-\textbf{Bound.} We compare our disintegrated bounds of \Cref{cor:mca-dis} and \Cref{thm:bound-for-one-example} with an estimate of \citeauthor{mhammedi2020pac}'s bound (\Cref{thm:mhammedi}), obtained by sampling a single model from the posterior $\Q_\theta$.
-We think this estimation is reasonable, since our bounds also rely on a single model sampled from $\Q_\theta$, and since \Cref{thm:mhammedi}'s bound is harder to estimate as it requires to sample and evaluate a large number of models to estimate the expectation over $\Q_\theta$.
+\looseness=-1 \textbf{Bound.} We compare our disintegrated bounds of \Cref{cor:mca-dis} and \Cref{thm:bound-for-one-example} with an estimate of \citeauthor{mhammedi2020pac}'s bound (\Cref{thm:mhammedi}), obtained by sampling a single model from the posterior $\Q_\theta$.
+We think this estimation is reasonable, since our bounds also rely on a single model sampled from $\Q_\theta$, and since \Cref{thm:mhammedi}'s bound is harder to estimate, as it requires sampling and evaluating a large number of models to estimate the expectation over $\Q_\theta$.
 For all bounds, we fix $\delta=0.05$ and for \Cref{thm:bound-for-one-example} we fix $\lambda=1$.
-The details of the evaluation of the bounds are deferred in Appendix~\ref{bounds:expe}.
+The details of the bounds' evaluation are deferred in Appendix~\ref{bounds:expe}.